Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

 \subsection{Artifact Validation and Annotation Process}

 We conducted an iterative multi-coder qualitative analysis to (1) validate that the identified issue reports and pull requests were truly associated with the commits, and (2) annotate the sentences in the artifacts according to the rationale components they convey.
 Our process follows a consensus-based coding approach guided by the taxonomy of Al Safwan \etal~\cite{al2022developers}.
-We first parsed the textual content of all collected artifacts into sentences using SpaCy’s English transformer pipeline (\texttt{en\_core\_web\_trf}), resulting in a total of \textbf{3,088 sentences} across 339 artifacts associated with 63 commits.
+We first parsed the textual content of all collected artifacts into sentences using SpaCy’s English transformer pipeline (\texttt{en\_core\_web\_trf})\footnote{We parsed sentences from each code comment individually, rather than from all comments concatenated within a Java file, to reduce sentence-segmentation errors, such as incorrectly identifying a sentence that spans two adjacent comments.}~\cite{spacymodel}, resulting in a total of \textbf{3,088 sentences} in the \textbf{339 artifacts} associated with the \textbf{63 commits}.